MindMachine Logo

 Manufacture

-IEC connectors help make equipment more cheaply.
+IEC connectors help make equipment cheaper.
 Manufacturers pay a bit extra to buy a chassis socket for equipment but can then manufacture a single design of equipment and "regionalise" it for the market by shipping a power cord appropriate to the country.

 Specialists in connectors and power cords need to make their products to a quality level that makes their products acceptable to system makers but otherwise at the lowest possible cost.
 This implies mass manufacture on automated production lines so far as possible.
 The brass connectors are welded to the cable and then coated with plastic in an injection moulding process.